-UPDATE (2/25/20): Looking for the latest info about PCIe?
-Check out our new article about PCIe 4.0, which walks through the latest updates to the standard, including speed upgrades and a preview of PCIe 5.0.
+UPDATE (2/25/20): This article was written in 2007.
+We are leaving it intact for those looking for a historical perspective.
+If you are looking for the latest info about PCIe, check out our article about PCIe 4.0, which walks through the latest updates to the standard, including speed upgrades and a preview of PCIe 5.0.

 PCI Express (PCIe) Mini Card slots have begun cropping up on Mini-ITX mainboards (learn more about Mini-ITX here) ever since the Santa Rosa platform made its debut.
 However, the PCIe Mini Card has been kicking around for quite some time, being used in custom-ordered laptops as wireless devices.
 Most of the documentation I have read about these cards dates back to 2005, which, in the technology industry, seems like a lifetime ago.
 So, why is it making its entrance into the Mini-ITX arena now?

 What is the PCIe Mini Card?

 The PCIe Mini Card is a replacement for the Mini PCI card found on many Mini-ITX mainboards.
 It is half the size of a Mini PCI card, measuring 30 mm x 51 mm.
 It has a 52-pin edge connector as opposed to the 100-pin stacking connector of Mini PCI Type I & II cards and the 124-pin edge connector of Mini PCI Type III.
 The new card is modeled after the Mini PCI Type III, but is sans side retaining clips.

 The slot on a mainboard must support both an x1 PCI Express link and a USB 2.0 link because the PCIe Mini Card can utilize PCI Express and/or USB 2.0 connectivity.
 This PCIe Card has a 2.5Gb/s serial bus, providing a significant improvement in connectivity.